nisha270/Bus-Reservation/README.md

 <p>
 The Bus Reservation feature in our Bus Trip App allows users to conveniently book their bus tickets.
 With just a few clicks, users can secure their seats for their desired destination or by selecting a specific bus.
 <hr>

 ## This was a collaborative project made in 5 days.

 ## 👥 Team members :--
+1. Md Zaid Siddique
-1. Anand Kumar
+2. Anand Kumar
-2. Radhikesh
+3. Radhikesh
-3. Amita
+4. Amita
-4. Nisha
+5. Nisha

 ## Tech-Stack used :--